Com-QuadTech/AMD-OSX-Tutorials/SIERRA 10.12/SIERRA 10.12 TUTORIAL.md

 8. Allow the installation to finish and do not remove the USB as it will be used in the second part of the installation.

 ## 3.2 Installing macOS Sierra: Post Install Process
 1. Now that the install has finished your computer should have rebooted and you should be back to the boot menu once again (as in step 2 of part 1).
-Boot to the one labelled `Sierra AMD` again by selecting it with the arrow keys and pressing enter.
+Boot to the one labelled `IncognitoSierraAMD` again by selecting it with the arrow keys and pressing enter.
 2. Press continue and then `CTRL + F2` just as before but this time navigate to `Utilities -> Terminal` and press enter.
 3. In the terminal type the following commands:
 ```
-    cd /Volumes/SierraAMD/PostInstall
+    cd /Volumes/IncognitoSierraAMD/PostInstall
     sudo sh install.sh
 ```
 This will begin the automated installation process to apply the required kexts (that is, kernel extensions) for your system to function correctly running macOS.